 Even in those cases where weight doesn’t pose an undue burden, it still pays to look at just how much time operators are spending moving product down the line-an activity that adds zero value to the process.
 Even a couple of seconds of transfer time can add up, given high enough throughputs.
 This kind of waste is especially costly when you consider the fact that time spent pushing a pallet down a bunch of rollers is time that could be better spent doing something else, like organizing parts and tools.
 When the conveyor is doing the moving, the operator can be getting ready for the next assembly.

 Anderson notes that conveyors can be especially effective at carrying product to or from a workcell-say, from a subassembly feeder line, or to an inspection station-chores that might otherwise be performed by human operators pushing around sets of carts.
 The idea, Anderson says, is to eliminate the “walking wages” that result from people having to spend an inordinate amount of time delivering things.

 Along these same lines, manufacturers need to take a close look at how operators are spending their time in mixed-mode manufacturing production lines where assemblies are passing through one or more automated workstations.

 In contrast, when using a powered, pallet-based conveying system, engineers can install a positioning and fixturing element, so that the machine can do its job without human intervention.
-As Hunter puts it, you no longer have a situation in which “a machine and a person are doing what the machine could be doing by itself.”
+You no longer have a situation in which a machine and a person are doing what the machine could be doing by itself.

 Dinges notes that this arrangement provides an added safety benefit, because you no longer have a human being working in such close proximity to a potentially dangerous machine.